silent-entertainment/claxiom/README.md

 Why use so much boilerplate and bubblegum when everything can be done with a single syntax, in Common Lisp?
 Then you only need to know the structure of an HTML document and the structure of a browser script.
 That's it!
 And that makes the problem much simpler.

 Now, arrange it as a client-server application with the browser as the client, which `cl-notebook` has done for us.
-Everything that can be done on the server can be written in that single language, and with parenscript you can write client code in lisp, too.
+Everything that can be done on the server without the latency being a problem can be written in that single language, and with parenscript you can write client code in lisp, too.
 If there are third-party javascript libraries that do what is needed then use them, of course.
 For smaller project-specific tasks, you can write it in javascript, if you choose.
 I've written a lot of javascript very recently.
 It gets annoying, and I wouldn't want to write an entire application with it.

 ## Priorities